Can’t afford a full-size bar for your outdoor living area? Why not build one of these DIY fold-down murphy bars?

-This fold-down bar will give you a neat and sturdy work surface when preparing food and drinks.
+This fold-down murphy bar will give you a neat and sturdy work surface when preparing food and drinks.
 It also doubles as storage for items you often use in your outdoor area.
 And when not in use you can close it to keep the items inside safe, and your outdoor area clean.

-This is an inexpensive project that can be built using reclaimed timber from previous project you’ve done.
+This is an inexpensive project that can be built using reclaimed timber from a previous project you’ve done.
 And it should only take you a weekend to finish, but will give you lots of benefits in the future.

 - 1″, 1-1/4″ and 3/4″ thick Cedar Boards